-Was it recently?
-Maybe it was in a different form: I'm not ____________ (pretty/athletic/smart/wealthy) enough.
+Maybe it was in a different form: I'm not _FILL IN THE BLANK_ (pretty/athletic/smart/wealthy) enough.

-You’re not alone.
-Millions of people walk around with the underlying belief they aren't good enough and the accompanying low self-esteem.
+Just so you know, you’re not alone.
+Millions of people walk around with the underlying belief they aren't good enough.
+The "I'm not good enough" belief is an epidemic.
+The cause?
+Low self-esteem.

 What is self-esteem and why is it so important?